 RAPPERS first and foremost.
-Also does well with R&B. It’s natural low end sound greatly benefits that husky male voice, but can also make a higher pitched voice sound more manly. 😀
+Also does well with R&B. It’s a natural low-end sound that greatly benefits that husky male voice, but can also make a higher-pitched voice sound more manly. 😀

-- It’s really an all purpose tool, and does outshine the 990 just a tad.
-The -10db switch, built in lo pass filter, and it’s versatility are deciding factors.
+It’s really an all-purpose tool and does outshine the 990 just a tad.
+The -10db switch, built-in low pass filter, and its versatility are deciding factors.

 What you will need?

 It’s an XLR condenser mic, so you will need all of the same components as with the 990.

 Perhaps the greatest strength of the MXL 770 is its versatility.
 It is widely endorsed for rap vocals, female vocals, as well as voice-over and instrument recording.
 It’s a jack-of-all-trades piece that has a very natural sound signature overall.
 The low end is extremely warm and pleasant and gives your voice a nice added emphasis.

 Look and feel.
 Both the 990 and 770 have a similar shape

 Durability.
 They have both been praised mightily for being solid and durable.
 The construction on these things is second to none.
 They will feel great in your hand.

 Both come with a shock-mount, and by most accounts, it is well made and works fine.

 Both are XLR condenser mics and need 48v phantom power to operate.